 The Jasmine flower possesses antitumor properties.
-A 2011 study on ‘In vivo and In vitro Antitumor Activity of Jasminum Sambac (Linn) AIT Oleaceae Flower Against Dalton’s Ascites Lymphoma Induced Swiss Albino Mice’ evaluated the anticancer effect of Jasminum Sambac on mice affected by cancerous tumor in the lymphatic system.
+A 2011 study on ‘In vivo and In-vitro Antitumor Activity of Jasminum Sambac (Linn) AIT Oleaceae Flower Against Dalton’s Ascites Lymphoma Induced Swiss Albino Mice’ evaluated the anticancer effect of Jasminum Sambac on mice affected by a cancerous tumor in the lymphatic system.
 This study concluded that the methanolic extract of J.sambac possessed significant cytotoxic and anticancer properties.

 Emotional and Psychological Health Benefits of Jasmine

-The jasmine is used as a sedative to relax a person.
+Jasmine is used as a sedative to relax a person.
 It is also used as an aphrodisiac.
-The site webMd says that “There is conflicting evidence about the effects of jasmine on mental alertness.
-Some early research suggests that inhaling fragrance from a small amount of jasmine absolute ether, improves mental alertness.
+The site WebMD says that “There is conflicting evidence about the effects of jasmine on mental alertness.
+Some early research suggests that inhaling the fragrance from a small amount of jasmine absolute ether improves mental alertness.
 However, inhaling a larger amount of fragrance from jasmine absolute ether seems to have a relaxing effect.
 Other research suggests that jasmine odor does not affect concentration.”